russmediadigital/Tee-ios-sdk/README.md

 ### Own transition for displaying overview window

-Use new public API:  `modalPresentationStyle: UIModalPresentationStyle?` and `presentationTransitioningDelegate: UIViewControllerTransitioningDelegate?` on TEE instance, to specify your own transition to open overview pagine in app.
+Use new public API:  `modalPresentationStyle: UIModalPresentationStyle?` and `presentationTransitioningDelegate: UIViewControllerTransitioningDelegate?` on TEE instance, to specify your own transition to open overview page in app.

 ```swift
 TEE.instance.modalPresentationStyle = .custom